carlotm/carlotm-website/content/life_kanban.md

 - Toy projects review and cleanup
 - SOMA
 - A non-web gui kanban
-- Explore xmonad

 ### Doing

-- A new Murder She Wrote in Phoenix
 - Half Life 2
+- Blender project for THE DESK

 ### Done

 - Identicon Umbrella
 - Identicon Web Api
 - Blender project for the new desk
+- Explore xmonad
+- A new Murder She Wrote in Phoenix